openannotation/annotator/contrib/bookmarklet/README.markdown

  - `user`: The object representing the current user.
  - `permissions`: An object literal of permissions to set on annotations.
+ - `showViewPermissionsCheckbox`: If `true` will display the "anyone can view" checkbox.
+ - `showEditPermissionsCheckbox`: If `true` will display the "anyone can edit" checkbox.

 #### tags